patojoke/gettt/Using-get5-for-scrims.md

 #### Extra commands
 - You can do !swap in chat to swap sides during the warmup phase if you want to start on a different side.
 - You can use get5_ringer in console with a steamid to add a player to the "home" team as of 0.6.0
+- If you forget commands, use ``!get5`` in chat, and you will get a user friendly menu to do all the above (new in 0.6.0+).

 ## Changing scrim settings